ScaleAGData/CROP-RILAB/Dashboard/README.md

 - The root `docker-compose.yml` currently exposes the frontend on host port `3002` and MapServer on host port `8080`.
 - The frontend code still contains some legacy references to the old `scale-ag-data` app name in package metadata and UI copy, even though the folder is now named `frontend`.
 - Some frontend functionality expects external API connectivity and prepared dataset files to be available.

-ScaleAgData Project
-This work has been initiated as part of the ScaleAgData-he project.
-The project receives funding from the European Union's HORIZON Innovation Actions under grant agreement No. 101086355.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or Research Executive Agency.
-Neither the European Union nor the granting authority can be held responsible for them.